+- 5. The contention of the petitioner is that she had only sought an NOC from the respondent and the respondent, in the matter of grant of the said NOC was not required to consider the factors aforesaid and the said factors are required to be considered by the competent authority of the place of the intended transplant and which in the present case is Kolkata. - 6.
 The petitioner refers to similar NOCs dated 11.08.2009 and 24.06.2009 issued in the past by the respondent to one Smt.
 Vandana Gupta and one Smt.
 Annu Malhotra.
-The petitioner contends that the respondent in those two cases granted NOCs subject to obtaining approval of the authorities having jurisdiction over the place of intended transplant and without going into the issues on which the NOC has been denied to the petitioner and was thus discriminating against the petitioner and was wrongfully denying the NOC to the petitioner.
+The petitioner contends that the respondent in those two cases granted NOCs subject to obtaining approval of the authorities having jurisdiction over the place of intended transplant and without going into the issues on which the NOC has been denied to the petitioner and is thus discriminating against the petitioner and is wrongfully denying the NOC to the petitioner.